hlazcano/SocketServer/Readme.md

-This program stablish a Server to monitor Sockets from the computer
+This program stablish a Server and a client for testing to monitor Sockets from the computer

 Hector S Lazcano